Dev-Rodiyat/SmartCalc/README.md

 # 🧠 SmartCalc – Scientific & Standard Calculator App

 **SmartCalc** is a sleek and intuitive scientific and standard calculator built with **React**, **Vite** and **Tailwind CSS**, featuring real-time expression evaluation, syntax highlighting, auto-closing parentheses, and a dynamic history log.
-Designed for ease of use and power, it supports both basic and advanced scientific functions with an interactive UI.
+Designed for ease of use and power, it supports both basic and advanced scientific and standard functions with an interactive UI.

 ---